SchiefLab/G001/README.md

 ## Data Access

-If you don't want to run the code but would just like the important data files for your own analysis, you can find the following:
+"If you don't want to run the code but would just like the important data files for your own analysis, you can find the following:"
 1. The raw flow cytometry files including .fcs, .xml and .csv files can be found [here](https://iavig001public.s3.us-west-2.amazonaws.com/raw_flow.tgz).
    <br> **Warning - this file is large and is thus hosted on a public Amazon S3 bucket**